-That’s why we’re breaking down the complicated relationship between sex, relationships, and migraines—and serving up some useful advice for talking to that special someone about your attacks.
+That’s why we’re breaking down the complicated relationship between sex, relationships, and migraine—and serving up some useful advice for talking to that special someone about your attacks.

 We hate to be the bearer of bad news, but the answer is yes.
-In fact, sex can trigger two different kinds of headaches: primary sex headaches and (you guessed it) migraines.
+In fact, sex can trigger two different kinds of headaches: primary sex headaches and (you guessed it) migraine headaches.
 Distinguishing between the two is important for determining the proper treatment, so allow us to explain.

 Primary sex headaches are exactly what they sound like—headaches caused by sexual activity, especially orgasm.
 For some people, this feels like a dull ache that builds over the course of sex.
 More commonly, they’ll get a sudden and severe headache right before or during orgasm.
 (The two types used to be called “pre-orgasmic headache” and “orgasmic headache.”)
 The pain can linger for hours after sex, but usually not as intensely.

-Like any strenuous physical activity, including exercise, sex can trigger a migraine by increasing blood flow to the brain.
-According to the American Migraine Foundation, migraine sufferers rarely report sex as a trigger, but migraineurs are more likely to experience sex headaches than non-sufferers, possibly because their brains are predisposed to headache pain.
+Like any strenuous physical activity, including exercise, sex can trigger a migraine attack by increasing blood flow to the brain.
+According to the American Migraine Foundation, migraine sufferers rarely report sex as a trigger, but they're more likely to experience sex headaches than non-sufferers, possibly because their brains are predisposed to headache pain.

-So, how can you tell the difference between a sex headache and a migraine triggered by sex?
-Just like distinguishing between migraines and regular headaches, the key is paying close attention to your symptoms.
-Primary sex headaches typically include an explosive pain that suddenly attacks both sides of the head, while most migraines build over time, tend to focus on one side of the head, and come with additional symptoms like nausea or light/sound sensitivity.
+So, how can you tell the difference between a sex headache and a migraine headache triggered by sex?
+Just like distinguishing between migraine and regular headaches, the key is paying close attention to your symptoms.
+Primary sex headaches typically include an explosive pain that suddenly attacks both sides of the head, while most migraine headaches build over time, tend to focus on one side of the head, and come with additional symptoms like nausea or light/sound sensitivity.

 Before we dig into the ways migraine headaches can affect relationships, we should mention that headaches after sex that appear suddenly can be a sign of a serious medical issue, such as an aneurysm or brain hemorrhage.
 People with no prior history of headaches who suddenly experience an explosive headache during or after sex should speak with a doctor to make sure nothing serious is going on.

-Yes!
-Even though sex can trigger migraine for some people, studies show that having sex during a migraine attack can lessen the pain.
+It can!
+Even though sex can trigger migraine attacks for some people, studies show that having sex during an attack can lessen the pain.
 (In one study, 60% of participants with migraine reported an improvement in their pain thanks to sexual activity.)

 Can’t imagine letting your partner touch you while you’re in the throes of a migraine attack?
 All of these benefits come from orgasm, no matter how you get there, so don’t be afraid to go the DIY route.
 And unlike with medications, the relief kicks in immediately.

-If you experience migraines, you may feel like the last thing on your mind during an attack is sex.
-And for those whose migraines are preceded by hours or days of postdromal symptoms, the anxiety of knowing a migraine is coming may make you too tense to get in the mood.
+If you experience migraine headaches, you may feel like the last thing on your mind during an attack is sex.
+And for those who have hours or days of prodromal symptoms leading up to the headache, the anxiety of knowing it's coming may make you too tense to get in the mood.